Zhenye-Na/blog/_posts/2018-10-10-intro-to-shell-scripts.md

 ---

 > A shell script is a computer program designed to be run by the Unix shell, a command-line interpreter.
 The various dialects of shell scripts are considered to be scripting languages.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.
 A script which sets up the environment, runs the program, and does any necessary cleanup, logging, etc. is called a wrapper.
 > In this tutorial, I will try to help you understand some of the basics of shell script programming (aka shell scripting).
+You can find all source codes [here]().

 # Learn Shell script in 15 minutes